 Do you like jam and use it in other ways outside of a pb&j sandwich?
 I’d love to hear all the ways you love jam!

-That Paddington bear and the pot of marmalade that goes where he goes–he gets it.
+Good ol’ Paddington bear and the pot of marmalade that goes wherever he goes–he gets it.